 • There are currently 36 active mining operations in the province that cover a diverse set of metals and minerals, including precious and base metals, and non-metallic minerals.
 9 of these mines produce critical minerals, including cobalt, copper, indium, nickel, platinum group elements, selenium, tellurium, and zinc.

-• There are currently 32 significant exploration projects in Ontario, with the majority focused on critical minerals.
+• There are currently 30 significant exploration projects in Ontario.

 • Mining benefits all areas of the province, providing a broad scope of employment and entrepreneurial opportunities.

-• In 2023, Ontario’s mining sector produced $15.7 billion worth of minerals, which accounted for 26% of Canada’s total production value.
+• In 2023, Ontario’s mining sector produced $15.7 billion worth of minerals—a 50% increase over the past decade.
+The largest value metal produced was gold, at $6.5 billion, followed by nickel at $2.5 billion.
 Read about the economic contribution of mining to the province.

 • Between 2001 and 2023, average earning for the mining and quarrying industry grew by 79% while the average for the support activities for mining grew 97%.